I have a problem!

 I really want to remember God more.

-That’s why I built this website, to help you (and me) remember God more.
+That’s why I built this site, to help you (and me) remember God more.

-“…when your children ask you, ‘What do these stones mean?’ tell them that the flow of the Jordan was cut off before the ark of the covenant of the Lord.
-When it crossed the Jordan, the waters of the Jordan were cut off.
-These stones are to be a memorial to the people of Israel forever.”
+When your children ask you, ‘What do these stones mean?’ tell them that the flow of the Jordan was cut off before the ark of the covenant of the Lord.”

 As a family, we used to do this every night, then over time, we drifted from the habit, unintentionally (that’s one of the devil’s subtle strategies.. to drift away slowly from spiritual disciplines without realising it’s happening).